Background pattern

 • appearance of hives on the skin (urticaria)

-• itching in any part of the body
+• itching anywhere on the body

 • swelling of the lips and tongue